FivePRS/core/README.md

 **FivePRS Core** is the primary framework engine designed for FiveM, providing a high performance, modular alternative for scripted emergency response gameplay.

-Unlike legacy systems, **FivePRS (Public Response System)** is built from the ground up to unify Police, Fire, and EMS into a single, cohesive logic stream.

 ## Project Status: Under Development
 The core engine is currently in the architectural phase.
 We are focusing on:
 * **Event Routing:** Efficient handling of multi departmental calls.